 How to Prepare for the Test

-Tell your health care provider if you have drug allergies, bleeding problems, or are pregnant.
-You should also make sure your health care provider has a current list of all medicines you take, including herbal remedies and over-the-counter drugs.
+Tell your provider if you have drug allergies, bleeding problems, or are pregnant.
+Also, make sure your provider has a current list of all medicines you take, including herbal remedies and over-the-counter drugs.

-A few days to a week before surgery, you may be asked to stop taking medicines that make it harder for your blood to clot.
-Talk with your doctor before stopping any drugs.
+A few days to a week before your biopsy, you may be asked to stop taking medicines that make it harder for your blood to clot.
+Talk with your provider before stopping any drugs.
 The drugs you may need to stop taking include:

 - Clopidogrel (Plavix)